h-valot/Unity_Lilisle/README.md

 ## Enemies

 Enemies spawns in waves going up the whole road to reach the heart.
 They all deal one damage to the heart.
-There are three types of enemies:
+There are four types of enemies:

 ### Minion